fayasta/webdriverio-cucumber-pom-boilerplate/README.md

 # Installation
 PRECONDITION:
-- Do not forget to install node
+- Do not forget to install node.js

 1. Go to the folder 'webdriverio-cucumber-pom-boilerplate'
 2. Then run the command: